 safe homes for everyone, clean and safe electricity for

-jobs that make a positive difference for everyone.
+jobs that make a positive difference for everyone

 Big 5 Needs

 Of course the problems in # 3, along with the thousands of

 other problems that people are faced with today, will never

 improve unless we fix problems # 1 and # 2.
 Team

 effort between schools is a must when working on this project.
 Working as a